 Marking 2013 World Refugee Day

-On the occasion of the 2013 World Refugee Day, held every year on June 20, Widad underscored the significant contributions of resettled refugees to their new communities.
+On the occasion of the 2013 World Refugee Day, held every year on June 20, Widad called for more attention to the plight of millions of refugees and displaced persons.

 “Ladies and gentlemen,

 Today is a special day, in which we remember the over 43 million forcibly displaced civilians worldwide who had been trapped in war zones with no option but to leave their homes.
 Many of them have been at imminent risk of rape, kidnapping or even death.
 Today, we acknowledge their strength and resilience that is essential to overcome a life of hardship – a life turned upside down by acute health problems and increased vulnerability to violence.
 Today we direct our attention to all those who have to deal with uncertainty on a daily basis and those who are left with a profound sense of being in urgent need for life-saving help.

 It is not possible to give accurate figures for the number of displaced individuals throughout the world, partly because of the lack of access to areas off limits to humanitarian agencies.
 However, the United Nations Refugee Agency has estimated that as of now there are over 43.7 million refugees and internally displaced individuals around the globe, and it provides assistance and protection to 34 million of them.